Call for Abstract

 - Track 4-5Myocardial infarction

 Dermatopathology is the study of skin pathology and a subspecialty of dermatology and pathology and to a lesser extent of surgical pathology that focuses on the study of cutaneous diseases at a microscopic and molecular level.
-The vast diffrence between the dermatologists and dermatopathologist is that dermatologists treat the patients, whereas dermatopathologists receive the biopsy specimens, investigate the tissue and build the diagnoses.
-In some cases, extra specialised testing has to be performed on biopsies, as well as immunofluorescence, immunohistochemistry, electron microscopy, flow cytometry, and molecular-pathologic analysis.
+The vast difference between the dermatologists and dermatopathologist is that dermatologists treat the patients, whereas dermatopathologists receive the biopsy specimens, investigate the tissue and build the diagnoses.
+In some cases, extra specialized testing has to be performed on biopsies, as well as immunofluorescence, immunohistochemistry, electron microscopy, flow cytometry, and molecular-pathologic analysis.

 - Track 5-1Hanseniasis